Outer Banks Webcams

 We understand that visitors who love the Outer Banks want to know what's going on when they aren't in town.
-Or maybe you are coming into town and you're wondering if there is heavy traffi or bad weather.
+Or maybe you are coming into town and you're wondering if there is heavy traffic or bad weather.
 Maybe you're curious about the current surf conditions.
 Maybe you just miss seeing the ocean!
-Either way, our Outer Banks webcam directory will help you to get a live view of the current conditions on the OBX.
+Either way, our OBX webcams will help you to get a live view of the current conditions on the Outer Banks.
 Listed from north to south, you no longer have to imagine what the beach looks like... simply click on one of the webcams below and see for yourself!

 Avalon Fishing Pier Webcam

 2111 N Virginia Dare Trail | Kill Devil Hills, North Carolina 27948

 Enjoy a live look at what's going on at the pier and the surrounding ocean waves.
 Constructed in 1958, Avalon Fishing Pier is located at Milepost 6 and at roughly 700-feet in length, it's a very popular spot to go cast your fishing line.